hotwax/press-release-faq/pre-order/pre-order-inventory.md

 Merchants already upload purchase orders to HotWax Commerce, so they will automatically receive this feature to push pre-orderable quantity from purchase orders and to Shopify.

-*Internal quote* Pushing the pre-order inventory on Shopify will ensure HotWax’s clients don’t undersell or oversell their upcoming inventory.
+*Internal quote*: Pushing the pre-order inventory on Shopify will ensure HotWax’s clients don’t undersell or oversell their upcoming inventory.

-*Customer quote* How do we ensure that we don’t oversell our on-order inventory if HotWax lists and de-lists pre-order products at intervals?
+*Customer quote*: How do we ensure that we don’t oversell our on-order inventory if HotWax lists and de-lists pre-order products at intervals?

 To start using the feature, merchants can get in touch with an account manager at HotWax Commerce.